Solrys/Election_Analysis/README.md

 A Colorado Board of Elections employee has asked for a report to determine the winning candidate of a recent local congressional election.
 They were looking for the following information:

-The total number of votes cast
+  1. The total number of votes cast

-A complete list of candidates who received votes
+  2. A complete list of candidates who received votes

-The total number of votes each candidate received
+  3. The total number of votes each candidate received

-The percentage of votes for each canditate won
+  4. The percentage of votes for each canditate won

-The winner of the election based on popular vote
+  5. The winner of the election based on popular vote

-### Resources
+## Resources

-Data Source: election_results.csv
+- Data Source: election_results.csv

-Software: Python, Visual Studio
+- Software: Python, Visual Studio

 ## Summary of Results
 The analysis of the election showed the following:

 Total votes cast in the election were 369,711.

+Candidate Results:
-Candidate Results: Charles Casper Stockham: 23.0% (85,213 votes) Diana DeGette: 73.8% (272,892) Raymon Anthony Doane: 3.1% (11,606)
+  * Charles Casper Stockham: 23.0% (85,213 votes)
+  * Diana DeGette: 73.8% (272,892)
+  * Raymon Anthony Doane: 3.1% (11,606)

-The winning candidate was Diana DeGette with 73.8% of the vote, receiving 272,892 votes.
+#### The winning candidate was Diana DeGette with 73.8% of the vote, receiving 272,892 votes.

 ## Challenge Overview

 The Colorado Board of Elections has requested additional detail on the election results.
 They would like to know:

-the voter turnout in each county percentage votes of each county
+  1. The voter turnout in each county
+  2. The percentage votes of each county
-Written analysis of the election audit.
+  3. The written analysis of the election audit.

-### Resources
+## Resources

-Data Source: election_results.csv
+  - Data Source: election_results.csv

-Software: Python, Visual Studio
+  - Software: Python, Visual Studio

-Starter Code = PyPoll_starter_challenge_code.py
+  - Starter Code = PyPoll_starter_challenge_code.py

 ## Challenge Summary